Bro. Robert Earl Major, the son of Joseph Major and Georgia Henry Major was born January 2, 1934 in Hopkinsville, (Christian County), Kentucky.

 Bro.
 Robert Earl Major departed this life on April 25, 2019 at four score, five months and three days (Psalm 90).

 He was preceded in death by his parents, Joseph and Georgia Henry Major; brothers, Joseph Jr., Phillip and Charles “Buddy” Major; sisters, Clara Wills and Derfla Jean Whiteside.

 He leaves to cherish his memory a loving and devoted wife, Nancy E. Major; son, Roderick E. (Christie) Major; daughter, Nan ‘Arlisa Girton; grandchildren, Roderick Earl Major Jr., Kellie Patrice Major, David Bernard Girton Jr. and Elizabeth Frances Girton; seven great-grandchildren along with a host of family and friends.

-To plant a tree in memory of Robert Major, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert Major, please visit our floral store.